-You will find a tire label containing tire inflation pressure by tire size and other important information located on the B-Pillar or the edge of the driver's door.
+You will find a Tire Label containing tire inflation pressure by tire size and other important information located on the B-Pillar or the edge of the driver's door.
+Refer to the payload description and graphic in the Vehicle loading - with and without a trailer section.